Consensys/doc.orion/docs/Tutorials/Using-PostgreSQL.md

           }'
       ```

-1. Using psql, the terminal-based front-end to PostgreSQL, retrieve the new row in the `store` table.
+1. Using `psql`, the terminal-based front-end to PostgreSQL, retrieve the new row in the `store` table.

 1. Receive the payload by running the following request: